rookzone/splatter-boy/README.md

 ## AI usage

-There is no copy/paste AI code in this project.
+There is no copy/paste AI code in this project (except the Makefiles... for now...).
 AI has been used to suggest documentation, provide a basic review of the code, and assist with comments and commit messages.
 This is a concious choice by myself, AI code is ok so long as the contributer understands what the code does.

 ## License